-- Health insurance should make care more accessible, but nearly two-thirds (62%) of patients surveyed say their insurer makes it harder to get services they need (American Hospital Association, 2023). - According to a new survey of California hospitals, 9% of patients 4,500 people daily have their discharge delayed by at least three days, and two weeks on average, often due to insurance barriers.
-In extreme cases, patients (especially those with behavioral health conditions) have languished unnecessarily in hospitals for as long as a year because insurers have inadequate post-hospital networks. - California hospitals annually provide 1 million days of excess inpatient care and 7.5 million hours of unnecessary emergency department care frequently due to barriers imposed by insurers.
-This wasteful use of clinical resources is not being paid for by insurance companies and pushes more hospitals to the financial brink while leading to higher health care costs for patients. - When patients are forced to stay in the hospital longer than necessary, it means medical decisions are being made by insurance companies instead of doctors.
-It also means worse health outcomes for patients who may need specialized care.
+- Health insurance should make care more accessible, but nearly two-thirds (62%) of patients surveyed say their insurer makes it harder to get services they need (American Hospital Association, 2023). - According to a 2023 survey of California hospitals, 9% of all patients (300,000 people every year) face a discharge delay of at least three days often due to insurance barriers.
+In some extreme cases, patients (especially those with behavioral health conditions) have languished unnecessarily in hospitals for as long as a year because insurers have inadequate post-hospital provider networks. - California hospitals annually provide 1 million days of excess inpatient care and 7.5 million hours of avoidable emergency department care frequently due to barriers imposed by insurers.
+This wasteful use of clinical resources is not being paid for by insurance companies and pushes more hospitals to the financial brink while leading to higher costs for patients.